reebalazs/reproto/packages/bs-protobuf/DATA-MODEL.md

 ### Optionality

-Optionality works differently in proto3 and proto2.
+Optionality works differently in the proto3 and proto2 syntaxes.

 #### proto3